The size of King Matthias` army

 It makes me think that Matthias had not only the biggest but also the best disciplined and organized army of the age.

-And we haven’t said a word about his fleet just yet.
+And we haven’t said a word about his fleet just yet but you can read about it here:

 If you like my writings, please feel free to support me with a coffee here: